5 Remedies For Bone Pain

 Vitamin D is the vitamin that promotes the absorption of calcium into the bones.
 Thus, it helps with the mineralization of the bones.

-A lack of vitamin D is due to poor dietary habits or lack of sun exposure.
+A lack of vitamin D, as this study from the U.S. National Library of the Medicine, affirms, is due to poor dietary habits or lack of sun exposure.

 This group includes: